-Overall design is rich in texture, depth and presentation.
-But most of all it’s over the top exaggeration.
-The villains aren’t just wearing a white body suit under their black ropes, they’re wearing elaborately wrapped bandages.
-Battling Boy’s first monster doesn’t just have fangs, it has a mouth full or twisting oversized teeth.
+The overall design is rich in texture, depth and presentation.
+But most of all it’s an over-the-top exaggeration.
+The villains aren’t just wearing a white bodysuit under their black robes, they’re wearing elaborately wrapped bandages.
+Battling Boy’s first monster doesn’t just have fangs, it has a mouth full of twisting oversized teeth.
 Great stuff.

 My only complaint is the almost frenetic lettering: while a strong representation of Pope’s style, it’s a bit hard to read at the published size.
 I’m sure it will look great in a giant oversized Artist’s Edition though…